clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 <!-- TODO: keep this paragraph?
 It's saying the same thing that was previously mentioned -->
 <!-- When researching LCH I was surprised to learn that the LCH color space is similar to the [Lab color space](#)(TODO: link), which I had used previously when creating multi hue color gradients to avoid the dreaded middle gray dead zone that is common when creating linear gradients using RGB and HSL.
 LCH and Lab use the same color model, while LCH allows for specifying the desired color using polar color coordinates instead of cartesian (TODO: or is it the other way around?).
 This makes LCH a little more intuitive to use from a designer's perspective. -->

-Another benefit of using either the Lab or LCH color space is that we optionally gain access to colors that are outside of the RGB color space.
-This is known as the "P3" color gamut, sometimes lumped in with "High Definition" (HD) colors (TODO: link to web.dev article).
-Devices with fancy screens, such as retina displays on Apple devices, have support for these colors while older monitors and displays do not.
-Therefore, it's best to use CSS feature queries to detect if the device supports HD colors and if not provide a fallback color in RGB.
-If you don't provide a fallback the browser will do its best to provide one, but it may not be a fallback you prefer.
+Another benefit of using either the Lab and LCH color spaces is that we gain access additional, "high definition" colors that are outside of the standard Red, Green, and Blue (sRGB) color space.
+Color gamuts at are new to CSS such as "Display-P3" give us access to twice as many colors as sRGB.

 {% set caption %}
 Two color swatches for the color orange.
 The first swatch is in the "P3" color gamut and will appear as a more vibrant orange if your device and browser supports P3.
 The second swatch is a fallback orange in the sRGB gamut that is compatible with all browsers and devices.